House Calls, LLC

-Parents wonder whether the family will sense their nervous energy and this causes them to become more agitated.
-This reaction is understandable due to the fear of the unknown and change in their schedule.
-The parent is acutely aware that if they have family members with special needs, they will not be able to give other family members as much attention as before.
+Individuals wonder whether the family will sense their nervous energy and become more agitated.
+We realize their reaction is understandable due to the fear of the unknown and change in their schedule.
+They are acutely aware that if they have family members with special needs, they will not be able to give them as much attention as before.

 Solutions during this difficult period must be to learn and utilize a skill set to reframe thoughts.
 The enormous weight on a person’s shoulders is so unpredictable.
-How can behavioral health, coaching and counseling professionals teach a client to be in the present to learn new skills needed to create mindfulness?
-There is an opportunity to role model how they would like their children to handle trauma in their adult lives.
-Professionals present new strategies to move towards a feeling of hopefulness.
+The question is how can we teach our client to be in the present to learn new skills needed to create mindfulness?
+We have an opportunity to role model to them how they would like their children to handle trauma in their adult lives.
+We present them with new strategies to move towards a feeling of hopefulness.

-All of your children’s thoughts must be racing.
-How can you provide encouragement to help them set boundaries and design a routine with no playbook?
+All of their thoughts must be racing.
+How will we provide encouragement to help them set boundaries and design a routine with no playbook?
 It is certainly going to be hard to build upon skills such as active listening.
 Validation will be useful especially if inappropriate behavior escalates.

 Matters could be worse if one has to be quarantined at home or isolated in a hospital.
 The angst over not being able to be with a loved one is a fear that is overwhelming.
 It will not be surprising when a family begins to experience fear and uncertainty on a daily basis.
 This unpredictable time can cause the whole family to be consumed with anxiety and agitation.

 Their faith will provide a sense of purpose.
-Help them realize that their patience will be tested.
-Children might be the ultimate victims if they witness suffering with no positive end in sight.
+We will help them realize that their patience will be tested.
+Children might be the ultimate victim if they witness suffering with no positive end in sight.
 We need to teach our clients how to focus on how they will control fear.
 This fear will impact how their family will handle what is happening.
 If explanations are well thought out, calming words will be the most valuable tool for their future coping.

-You are encouraged to utilize services from a professional to coach you on how to establish time for yourself and time to address school issues.
-Other considerations will be how to create a fun night, a fitness program or other rituals to keep them harmonious.
-If a child has special needs, learning from a recreation therapist on how to prepare home projects and access a parent group will avoid a sense of helplessness.
+We encourage clients to utilize services from a professional to coach them on how to establish time for oneself and time to address school issues.
+Other considerations will be how to create a fun night; a fitness program or other rituals to keep them harmonious.
+If a child has special needs, learning from our Recreation Therapist on how to prepare home projects and access a parent group will avoid a sense of helplessness.

 We know for sure that we have this day to turn the light on for someone.
 Our role is to help them discover the myriad of opportunities to face the future.
 Our insights can be a life-changing event for them.
 Our hope is that they will look back and realize their family and friends were their salvation.